ghostop14/gr-filerepeater/README.md

 ldconfig

 ## Parameters

+Complex Conversion: If you have a native HackRF (signed8) raw file or RTL-SDR (unsigned8) raw file, select the appropriate conversion type.
+Leave as None for standard GNURadio float32-based complex recordings.

 Delay first start (sec): float delay in seconds (can be fractional) before the file data stream is started.
 Will output zeros until this delay is hit.